Pregnancy Diary Week 18

 During your 18th week of pregnancy, amongst other things, your baby is coming closer to movements that many mothers start to feel around the 20th week.
 Find out what you can expect at this time.
 By the way, did you know that watermelons can help ease some pregnancy symptoms?
 More about that below…

-Pregnancy Week 18 - How Is Your Baby Growing?
+Pregnancy Diary Week 18: How Is Your Baby Growing?

 Your baby is now over 6 inches long and more than 5 ounces in weight.
 Though most mothers start feeling their baby’s movements after the 20th week, you may begin feeling that your baby is kicking, punching, rolling and twisting inside your womb this week.